YINI-lang/yini-parser-typescript/README.md

 [![npm version](https://img.shields.io/npm/v/yini-parser.svg)](https://www.npmjs.com/package/yini-parser) [![All Tests](https://github.com/YINI-lang/yini-parser-typescript/actions/workflows/run-all-tests.yml/badge.svg)](https://github.com/YINI-lang/yini-parser-typescript/actions/workflows/run-all-tests.yml)

-> ⚠️ This package is in **alpha**.
-The API and features may change.
-Not all parts of the YINI specification are implemented yet.
+> 🚧 This package is in **beta**.
+The core API is stabilizing, some more advanced features may still change.
+Feedback and bug reports are welcome!

 **YINI Parser in TypeScript** — a runtime library for Node.js.
 A parser / reader for the [YINI configuration file format](https://github.com/YINI-lang/YINI-spec).